BellaMENG/old_page2/_pages/about.md

 Random things about me
 ======
-I have been living an irresponsible life since this summer and I am gradually realizing that people need to actively fight for things that they treasure.
+I've been living an irresponsible life until this summer and I'm gradually realizing that I need to actively fight for goals.
+I am trying my best to rebuild the norm of my lifes.
+It is a tough process but I am happy that I am realizing it and living the most out of it.

+I am direct and I appreciate people being direct to me.
+If you have any concerns or complaints about the actions I am taking, I am always ready to listen to your comments.
+Isn't it much simpler when people just being direct and frank?

+I am mildly alcholic.
+It may sounds like stereotype but I am basically into any alchohol that is sweet (Moscato, Mojito, Ice smirnoff... and any sweet white wine).
+I am very lightweight and will become tipsy after half a beer :)